Unity-Technologies/UnityRenderStreaming/Packages/com.unity.webrtc/Third Party Notices.md

 software, affording one all of the rights of Public Domain with the minor nuisance of being required to keep the above copyright notice and license text in the source code.
-Note also that by accepting the Public Domain &quot;license&quot; you can re-license your copy using whatever license you like.
+Note also that by accepting the Public Domain "license" you can re-license your copy using whatever license you like.

 ```